-Finally, we didn’t feel the pressure to look or have the same features as traditional project management tools.
+Finally, we didn’t feel the pressure to look or have the same features as a traditional project management software.
 The whole point of creating our own product was to offer something new and different, yet functional and reasonably simple.

 On the Other Hand…

 The demand for a Gantt-like feature was present from day one.
 We somewhat reluctantly approached the matter and came up with the Timeline in version 3.
 Since tasks didn’t have start dates, we included milestones instead and based the progress bar on them.
 It was a compromise, but not quite what most people needed because it lacked critical information.